JWhitleyWork/CR10SmartUpgrades/README.md

 ```
 23. Reboot with the command `reboot`.
 24. Connect to OctoPrint in a browser at http://<ip_address>:5000/.
-    - First startup will take 5-10 minutes before the OctoPrint UI is available.
+    - First startup will take 5-10 minutes before the OctoPrint UI is available (after boot).